Data extracted in November 2025

 Calculation of the EU index

-For each disease or (aggregated) group of diseases, the number of recognised cases is tabulated, showing the number for each year (from 2013–2021) for each EU Member State (among at most 24 Member States, for which data are available).
-Then, for each year and for each EU Member State, an index is calculated with a fixed base, namely the value for 2013.
-The EU index value is the median calculated across the Member States index values, for each year.
-The variations of the absolute numbers of recognised cases do not have a direct impact on the median values and implicitly on the EU index which does not reflect the evolution of the absolute numbers as such.
+For each disease or (aggregated) group of diseases, the number of recognised cases is tabulated, showing the number for each year (from 2013 to 2023) for each EU country (among at most 24 EU countries, for which data are available).
+Then, for each year and for each EU country, an index is calculated with a fixed base, namely the value for 2013.
+The EU index value is the median calculated across the EU countries index values, for each year.
 The EU index value for 2013 equals 100 by default.
 More details are available in a methodological note.

 Experimental nature